amaresha67/Myprojects/README.md

-# Myprojects quizapp calculator tic-tac-toe
+# Myprojects inclueds quizapp, calculator and tic-tac-toe game used languages are html, css and javascript